william-vw/pqn/README.md

 ./run.sh -q queries/constraints/q1.n3 -l logs/sepsis_all.n3
 ```

-To run all test queries on a particular log (e.g., on 10% of the sepsis event log), run the following command:
+To run all test queries on a particular log (e.g., on the [full sepsis event log](logs/)), run the following command:
 ```
-./run_all.sh -d queries/constraints -l logs/sepsis_10.n3 -r results/times_10.csv
+./run_all.sh -d queries/constraints -l logs/sepsis_all.n3 -r results/times_all.csv
 ```
 Where the query outputs will appear in the `out/` folder, and result times will appear in `results/times_10.csv` for this example.